top of page

 Solar Panel Wiring in Series Vs. Parallel: Which Is Better?

 Every installation is unique.
-The best way to determine which solar panel wiring approach to use requires examining different design arrangements and determining which solar panel wiring configuration delivers the best returns for the client.
+The best way to determine which solar panel wiring approach to use requires examining different design arrangements and determining which solar wiring configuration delivers the best returns for the client.

 As a rule, you'll usually be OK using series wiring or solar panels in situations where: